 The landscape is littered with developer wisecracks.

-Curie is exceptional in combat, and her dialogue lines are some of the most situationally hilarious available in the game.
+Curie is exceptional in combat, and her dialogue lines are

-The Silver Shroud questline is one of the most enjoyable in the game.
-The over the top voice acting of the character Nora (as voiced by Courtenay Taylor) is one of the most hilarious things you will hear in a video game.
+the game.
+The over the top voice acting of the character Nora (as voiced by Courtenay

 Managing settlers can be a bit finicky, but the game provides some assistance with management software.
 There are mods available that do even more, but sadly they seem to have been broken by game updates and abandoned by the mod author, so I tend to shy away from those as it can have a detrimental impact to your save game file.